kannibalox/pyrosimple/docs/experimental.md

 advantage of it to return results faster.
 The option is controlled by the `-Q` flag in rtcontrol, or `fast_query` in the configuration file.

-Level 1 is less aggressive and safe by definition (i.e. produces correct results in all cases, unless there's a bug), while ``-Q2`` is highly experimental and in some circumstances likely produces results that are too small or empty.
+Level `1` is less aggressive and safe by definition (i.e. produces correct results in all cases, unless there's a bug), while ``-Q2`` is highly experimental and in some circumstances likely produces results that are too small or empty.

-Optimization works by giving a *pre-filter* condition to *rTorrent*, to reduce the overhead involved in sending items over XMLRPC and processing them, only to be then discarded in the ``rtcontrol`` filter machinery.
+Optimization works by giving a pre-filter condition to rTorrent, to reduce the overhead involved in sending items over XMLRPC and processing them, only to be then discarded in the ``rtcontrol`` filter machinery.